As a teenager, I applied to join the army only to discover I was colour blind.

 Nothing dramatic.
 I found it difficult to distinguish between darker shades of colour.
-For example dark grey can often appear to be black and deep blues can appear purple.
-Web-safe colours are a bonus for me because I know I'm not looking at a made up shade and all the colours are the same whichever device I'm viewing the page on.
+For example, dark grey can often appear to be black and deep blues can appear purple.
+Web-safe colours are a bonus for me because I know I'm not looking at a made up shade and all the colours are the same on whichever device I'm viewing.

 From those 256 colours, only 216 will display in the same way across all browser and computer platforms.

 The remaining forty colours are “dithered” and depend on the graphics card and browser combination to render them on a screen, which is why the output can vary across devices.

 If you want to be sure that your website will display in the same colour whatever display it is viewed on you should stick to the 216 web safe colours.